netizenorg/netnet-standard-library/docs/examples.md

   })
 ```

-Here's another exmaple which demonstrates how to pass multiple HTML attributes to the `.set()` method as well as multiple CSS properties to the `.css()` method.
+Here's another example which demonstrates how to pass multiple HTML attributes to the `.set()` method as well as multiple CSS properties to the `.css()` method.
 Here we also use the `nn.width` and `nn.height` properties to find the center of our page/window as well as the `nn.sleep()` method to delay the CSS change in the mouseout event.
 You can also [view/edit](https://netnet.studio/?layout=dock-left#code/eJx9Uc1qwzAMvucpRC9ORhtnPZY2l+0R9gKOrSYerh0spaUbe/fZSdcyGAODjPT9Ce27YK7tXs6lKPakox0ZKOrDamAeaSelNr5+J4POnmPtkWU/yFTsB/oQ+/xNb0OsvFHRbJztoopX2U3WGel9fbKZv0oui3r7Y9MW8gl6FzrlwHt4kkWhgyeG3h7hkFq1jqgYS2FPvagKgJqQy8/0gRxxB0KbOoHFem4px6mlICLHMIuEIyh4eRVp/DXzNdGNPwaybIPPjI6CmxhvMg6PSSe5X6zhASRs1yAlaPSMWXFUPc5ADuMOMnBA2w/8HzIqf7dbZLf0SKWMeQulyEdY1gy+FKcwEYYzRrGGsoJDC0vwtNe8xqKThk11F3rwJk4TRVevf5HVRVnOkckhjuVz0zRVjjy3FRCmA5i/bRL2ZnQ/5DcLLaxB) the example below on netnet.studio.

 ```js
 const gif = nn.create('img')